ollegreen/GPT-KidsBooks/README.md

 Therefore, let's use the main benefit of these models: their creativity.
 We will focus on trying to make an algorithm that is trained on non-factual data, in this case: kids stories.

-### Use-case, UX and flow:
+## Use-case, UX and Flow.
 The idea is for parents to quickly generate a kids book text based on prompts/categories, and easily have a story to tell the kids at night time.
 To simplify deployment, we use:
 1. streamlit to deploy the algorithm in a webapp
 2. X site (TBD) to host the streamlit app

-#### Future potential monetisation:
-I don't want people to pay.
+### Future *(potential)* Monetisation
+No need to pay initially for the first version, but down the line for fun it would be interesting to incorporate a payment system if people like the service.

+**The challenge**: Paying for a single book that when generated maybe did not meet your full expectation: feels a bit sad (*at least it would to me*).

-Instead we're looking at getting "credits", where you can generate 10 books for $2.
-This means that even if you are not fully satisfied with 8 out of 10 books, it's still only $1 per book, with a potential of getting 10 kids book for $2 (20 cents per book, which is pretty good imo).
+**The solution**: A "credits" or "token" system instead, where you can generate 10 books for \$2.
+This means that even if you are not fully satisfied with 8 out of 10 books, it's still only \$1 per book, with a potential of getting 10 kids book for \$2 (20 cents per book, which is pretty good imo).